yizhuangpeng/Spotify/README.md

 If you want to know how the model is applied, run the "Shiny App.R" file to have a look.

-If you want a more throughful report, you can choose HTML or Powerpoint(.pptx) for better understanding.
+If you prefer a more throughful report, you can choose HTML or Powerpoint(.pptx) for better understanding.

 _Note that HTML and Powerpoint(.pptx) are in 'doc' folder._